rq/rq/index.md

 ## The worker

-To start executing the enqueued function calls in the background, start a worker from your project's directory:
+To start executing enqueued function calls in the background, start a worker from your project's directory:

 {% highlight console %}
 $ rqworker
-worker: Watching queues: default
+worker: Waiting for jobs on default
-horse: Processing multiply from default since 1321825763.68
+horse: Processing count_words_at_url('http://nvie.com') from default since 1321825763.68
-horse: Job result = 800
+horse: Job result = 818
+worker: Waiting for jobs on default
 {% endhighlight %}

 That's about it.